dedotdev/dedot/README.md

 const api = await DedotClient.new(provider);
 ```

+#### Using `LegacyClient` to connect via legacy JSON-RPC APIs

-- If the JSON-RPC server doesn't support [new](https://paritytech.github.io/json-rpc-interface-spec/introduction.html) JSON-RPC APIs yet, you can connect using the `LegacyClient` which build on top of the legacy JSON-RPC APIs.
+If the JSON-RPC server doesn't support [new](https://paritytech.github.io/json-rpc-interface-spec/introduction.html) JSON-RPC APIs yet, you can connect using the `LegacyClient` which build on top of the legacy JSON-RPC APIs.

 ```typescript
 import { LegacyClient, WsProvider } from 'dedot';